Classification of (2+1)D invertible fermionic topological phases with symmetry: Characterizing invertible fermionic phases using the -crossed theory

 In this section we will discuss various redundancies in the counting of invertible phases.
 The redundancies in $n_2$ and $\nu_3$ were discussed for (2+1)D fSPT phases in Ref.~\onlinecite{Wang2020fSPT}.
 We will see that similar redundancies hold for all integer values of $c_-$ (but not for half-integer $c_-$).

-The redundancy in $n_2$ can be understood in terms of a relabelling of anyons in the bosonic shadow such that fermion parity flux $m$ is interchanged with $m \times \psi$; this is considered an equivalence because in the invertible theory, $\psi$ is a local fermion, so $m$ and $m \times \psi$ are both on equal footing as fermion parity fluxes.
+The redundancies in $n_2$ can be understood in terms of a relabelling of anyons or symmetry defects by $\psi$; this is considered an equivalence because in the invertible theory, $\psi$ is a local fermion that should not change the topological character of the simple objects.
+The redundancies in $n_2$ also transform $\nu_3$.

-The redundancy in $\nu_3$ can be understood similarly in terms of a relabelling of the symmetry defects by fermions.